What are the Worst Foods For Your Teeth?

 This is surely not a surprise for you but most people do not realize how bad sour candy is for one’s mouth.

 It includes many different acids that are not at all kind to your teeth.
 Also, because of the fact that they are chewy, sour candies can easily stick to teeth for long time frames.
 Decay is much more likely to appear.

 When you crave sweets, it is a much better choice to go for chocolate.

 Soda is not at all great for your health.
 Most people know that carbonated drinks can quickly get you fat but what they do not know is that they can easily destroy your teeth.

 In fact, drinking large carbonated soda quantities is just as damaging as using cocaine or methamphetamine for teeth.
-Basically, you coat teeth in acid and the mouth becomes dry, leading to less saliva.
-Also, the dark-colored drinks can so easily stain or discolor teeth.
+Basically, you coat teeth in acid, and the mouth becomes dry, leading to less saliva.
+Also, dark-colored drinks can so easily stain or discolor teeth.